AdrianSkar/markdown/fcc_guide.md

 ### Code explanation
 · The function first evaluates `if` the condition `card` is a value greater than `1` and lower than `7`, in which case it increments `count` by one.
-· Then if the card is `10` or higher
+· Then if the card is `10` or higher it decrements `count` by one.
+· The variable `regex` is a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) representing values (letters) for the higher cards

 #### Resources